-When Lady Gaga’s ‘Gaga: Five Foot Two’ documentary premiered on Netflix last year, her struggle with fibromyalgia was thrown into the spotlight.
-Highlighting the pain that many diagnosed with fibromyalgia experience on a daily basis, the documentary broke down some popular misconceptions and answered questions about the condition and those that have it.
+When Lady Gaga’s ‘Gaga: Five Foot Two’ documentary premiered on Netflix a couple of years ago, her struggle with fibromyalgia was thrown into the spotlight.
+Highlighting the pain that many diagnosed with fibromyalgia experience on a daily basis, the documentary broke down many popular misconceptions and answered questions about the condition and those that have it.

 Fibromyalgia is a chronic pain condition defined by widespread pain, tenderness, and fatigue.

 Although speculated by many that it isn’t real, the pain and symptoms of the disorder are all too real for those that suffer from it.

 The most common symptoms of fibromyalgia include:

 - Pain: Individuals with fibromyalgia may describe the pain as a burning sensation, a muscular-type pain, a dull ache, or tightness.
 For doctors to diagnose the condition as fibromyalgia, the individual must have widespread pain for at least 3 months.
 Widespread pain refers to pain on the left and right sides of the body and both the lower and upper body.